Harem: Mughal Empire

 The king's wives, concubines, dancing girls and slaves were not the only women of the Mughal harem.
 Many others, including the king's mother, lived in the harem.
-Aunts, grandmothers, sisters, daughters and other female relatives of the king all lived in the harem.
-Male children also lived in the harem until they grew up.
+Aunts, grandmothers, sisters, daughters and other female relatives of the king all lived in the harem; male children also lived in the harem until they grew up.
 Within the precincts of the harem were markets, bazaars, laundries, kitchens, playgrounds, schools and baths.
-The harem had a hierarchy, its chief authorities being the wives and female relatives of the emperor and below them were the concubines.
+The harem had a hierarchy, its chief authorities being the wives and female relatives of the emperor and below them, the concubines.

 Urdubegis were the class of women assigned to protect the emperor and inhabitants of the zenana.
 Because the women of the Mughal court lived sequestered under purdah, the administration of their living quarters was run entirely by women.
 The division of the administrative tasks was dictated largely by the vision of Akbar, who organized his zenana of over 5,000 noble women and servants.
 The women tasked with the protection of the zenana were commonly of Habshi, Tatar, Turk and Kashmiri origin.
 Kashmiri women were selected because they did not observe purdah.
 Many of the women were purchased as slaves and trained for their positions.

-The women of the Mughal harem could exercise enormous political power.
+Individual women of the Mughal harem are known to have attained political influence.
 Nur Jahan, chief consort of Jahangir, was the most powerful and influential woman at court during a period when the Mughal Empire was at the peak of its power and glory.
 More decisive and proactive than her husband, she is considered by historians to have been the real power behind the throne for more than fifteen years.
-Nur Jahan was granted certain honours and privileges which were never enjoyed by any Mughal empress before or after.
+Nur Jahan was granted certain honours and privileges that were never enjoyed by any Mughal empress before or after.
 Nur Jahan was the only Mughal empress to have coinage struck in her name.
 She was often present when the Emperor held court, and even held court independently when the Emperor was unwell.
 She was given charge of his imperial seal, implying that her perusal and consent were necessary before any document or order received legal validity.
 The Emperor sought her views on most matters before issuing orders.
 The only other Mughal empress to command such devotion from her husband was Nur Jahan's niece Mumtaz Mahal, for whom Shah Jahan built the Taj Mahal as a mausoleum.
 However, Mumtaz took no interest in affairs of state and Nur Jahan is therefore unique in the annals of the Mughal Empire for the political influence she wielded.